History of Munich: Capital of the reunited duchy of Bavaria

 After the war Munich quickly became a center of baroque life.
 Elector Ferdinand Maria's consort Henriette Adelaide of Savoy invited numerous Italian architects and artists to the city, and built the Theatinerkirche and Nymphenburg palace on the occasion of the birth of their son and heir Maximilian II Emanuel, elector of Bavaria.

 Munich was under the control of the Habsburg family for some years after Maximilian II Emanuel had made a pact with France in 1705 during the War of the Spanish Succession.
 The occupation led to bloody uprisings against the Austrian imperial troops followed by a massacre while farmers were rioting (the "Sendlinger Mordweihnacht" or Sendling's Night of Murder).
 The coronation of Max Emanuel's son elector Charles Albert as Emperor Charles VII in 1742 led to another Habsburg occupation.
-For a short time 1744-1745 Munich was the imperial residence again under Charles VII.
+For a short time 1744–1745 Munich was the imperial residence again under Charles VII.
 The city's first academic institution, the Bavarian Academy of Sciences, was founded in 1759 by Maximilian III Joseph, who abandoned his forefather's imperial ambitions and made peace.

-From 1789 onwards, when the old medieval fortification was demolished, the English Garden was laid out—it is one of the world's largest urban public parks.
+In 1777, Karl Theodor inherited the Bavarian lands.
+In 1785, he invited Count Rumford (Benjamin Thompson) to Munich to implement social reforms, including workhouses for the poor and army restructuring with improved conditions for soldiers.
+In the 1790s, Munich became the largest German city to remove its fortifications, starting in 1791 under Karl Theodor and Rumford.
+After 1793, citizens built new structures outside the former city walls.
+The English Garden was laid out—it is one of the world's largest urban public parks.
 By that time, the city was growing very quickly and was one of the largest cities in continental Europe.